Richard Golian

 Can someone exhibit autistic traits without being autistic?

 Yes.
 Clinical research confirms that autistic traits exist on a continuum across the general population, with autism representing the more intense end of the spectrum.
-Exhibiting some traits from diagnostic criteria does not mean a person meets the threshold for diagnosis — which requires that traits cause clinically significant impairment in daily functioning.
+Exhibiting some traits from diagnostic criteria does not mean a person meets the threshold for diagnosis, which requires that traits cause clinically significant impairment in daily functioning.
 In the article, this point is made explicitly: recognising yourself in a list of characteristics does not mean you are diagnosable or that you need treatment.

 Why are media portrayals of autism misleading?

 Media tends to polarise between two stereotypes: the genius outsider and the person entirely incapable of functioning in society.
 Research published in peer-reviewed journals confirms that these representations oversimplify the neurodivergent spectrum and do not reflect the diversity within the community.
-In the article, this polarisation is identified as a significant source of prejudice — reducing complex, individual experiences to simplistic categories.
+In the article, this polarisation is identified as a significant source of prejudice, reducing complex, individual experiences to simplistic categories.

 What are the WHO diagnostic criteria for autism?

-According to the WHO's ICD-11 classification, autism spectrum disorder is characterised by persistent deficits in social interaction and communication, and by restricted, repetitive, and inflexible patterns of behaviour, interests, or activities.
+According to the who is ICD-11 classification, autism spectrum disorder is characterised by persistent deficits in social interaction and communication, and by restricted, repetitive, and inflexible patterns of behaviour, interests, or activities.
 Sensory processing differences and cognitive-emotional variations are also recognised features.
 In the article, these criteria are listed to highlight an important point: many people may recognise themselves in some characteristics without meeting the diagnostic threshold.

 Richard Golian